 The story of Alabama is a story of triumph.
 African Americans here consistently triumphed in the face of hundreds of years of violence perpetrated by their own government and their fellow citizens, until they finally stood up to lead the nation in the civil rights movement.
 We serve in the shadow of this history, often in the very same communities where this movement began and thrived.
 This work continues in the fight to ensure an excellent education for all kids.

 Increased educational opportunity was certainly part of the vision that the community members of the Black Belt had when they first sat down at Mustang Oil, a diner in rural Alabama, and decided to work to bring Teach For America to the state.
 Despite many obstacles, they were able to secure everything necessary to guarantee 30 teachers a place to work in Alabama’s Black Belt beginning in 2010.
-Since then, the Alabama region has rapidly expanded to 130 total teachers across the Black Belt and in four of our five largest urban areas.
+Since then, the Alabama region has rapidly expanded to 130 total teachers across the Black Belt and in three of our four largest urban areas.